Our position on the merits of a dementia diagnosis, measures to improve diagnosis rates and timely diagnoses, and population screening.

 Dementia diagnosis policy statement

 Not everyone with dementia has a diagnosis – as of August 2018, the dementia diagnosis rate for people aged 65 and over in England was estimated to be 68% .
 A diagnosis of dementia is often difficult, because there is no test that is 100% definitive, and changes to function can be subtle and take time to develop.
 Symptoms can also overlap with other common medical conditions, such as depression, making a dementia diagnosis even more challenging.
 There is also limited public awareness of the diseases that cause dementia, and stigma about seeking medical advice.

 Due to the variation in progression of the disease and the evolution of symptoms it is unrealistic to expect that everyone with dementia will have a diagnosis.
 It is also important that people are not misdiagnosed with dementia.
 For this reason, we do not expect diagnosis to reach 100%.

-Our policy on timely diagnosis
+Our position on timely diagnosis

-Alzheimer’s Research UK acknowledges that not everyone will want a diagnosis and support an individual’s right to make this decision.
+Alzheimer’s Research UK acknowledges that not everyone will want a diagnosis and supports an individual’s right to make this decision.
 However, we believe that timely diagnosis is important and can be beneficial.
 There are several reasons for this: